 5. Company’s Lack of Dependence on the Seller

-The best manufacturing companies have a culture of training and continual improvement to eliminate its dependence on the owner for survival.
-If an owner can’t leave the business for several weeks without it blowing up, it will be difficult to transition to new ownership.
+The best manufacturing companies have a culture of training and continual improvement to eliminate their dependence on the owner for survival.
+If an owner can’t leave the business for several weeks without it blowing up, it won’t be easy to transition to new ownership.
 Even though a Seller might agree to an extended transition time to resolve this issue, if he or she becomes unable to continue working, your investment could be at risk.
-Acquisition lenders will look carefully at this issue because it’s one that puts their money at greater risk.
+Acquisition lenders will look carefully at this issue because it puts their money at greater risk.
 This issue is one of the “top ten” that is difficult to overcome.
-Companies where operations and customer relationships are not dependent on the Sellers are safer bets and usually better investments.
-Clearly strategic acquirers already working in the same industry don’t necessarily have the same concern as a new entrant into the sector.
+Companies, where operations and customer relationships are not dependent on the Sellers, are safer bets and usually better investments.
+Clearly, strategic acquirers already working in the same industry don’t necessarily have the same concern as a new entrant into the sector.

 6. Pipeline of Skilled Workers

-There is no denying that there is a national skills gap with manufacturers struggling throughout the USA to find qualified workers.
+There is no denying that there is a national skills gap, with manufacturers struggling throughout the USA to find qualified workers.
 This comes from several decades of students being steered into other types of careers as a massive amount of manufacturing left the USA for other countries.
-With the advent of COVID-19, it has become very apparent that manufacturing and its critical supply chain needs to be homegrown to ensure our national security.
-With all of the above, manufacturers scramble for quality workers and compete for the acquisition of them.
+With the advent of COVID-19, it has become very apparent that manufacturing and its critical supply chain need to be homegrown to ensure our national security.
+With all of the above, manufacturers scramble for quality workers and compete to acquire them.

 Traveling nationally while assisting sellers and buyers in manufacturing acquisitions, I can tell you that not all manufacturers struggle in the same way with this issue.
 Some are proactive in their approach to achieving a pipeline of skilled workers.
-This is accomplished through a number of initiatives including but not limited to the following:
+This is accomplished through several initiatives, including but not limited to the following: